MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/passkeys/index.md

 :::row:::
   :::column span="3":::

-  1. Go to a website or app that supports passkeys
+  1. Open a website or app that supports passkeys
   :::column-end:::
   :::column span="1":::
   :::column-end:::
 :::row-end:::
 :::row:::
   :::column span="3":::
   2. Select **Sign in with a passkey**, or a similar option
   :::column-end:::
   :::column span="1":::
   :::column-end:::
 :::row-end:::
 :::row:::
   :::column span="3":::

-  3. If the passkey is stored locally and protected by Windows Hello, you'll be prompted to use Windows Hello to sign in.
+  3. If a passkey is stored locally and protected by Windows Hello, you'll be prompted to use Windows Hello to sign in.
 If you select the option **Use another device**, you can choose one of the following options:
   :::column-end:::
 :::row-end:::
 :::row:::